Laguna1989/obsidian_notes/Learnings/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

     - Never owning
     - Pointer to begin and size
     - Passed by copy
-    - Stringview is only read, span can be read or write
+    - `string_view` is only read, span can be read or write
         - `span<const int>` and not `span<int> const`
     - Support for iterators
 - Feature testing macros